Reverse Mortgage

 A reverse mortgage is a special type of loan for people age 62 or older.
 The most common kind is called a Home Equity Conversion Mortgage (HECM), which is insured by the FHA.

-• The home must be your primary residence
+• The home is your primary residence

-• The property must meet FHA standards
+• The property meets FHA standards

-• You need sufficient home equity
+• You have sufficient home equity

 It depends on whether your reverse mortgage has a fixed or adjustable rate: